ncphillips/crowdstudy/README.md

 Data is stored in a Mongo database, which is made accessible through `req.db`.
 By default, there are no models or any other kind of type checking, but feel free to add them as needed.

+Note: req.db is not accessible form socket functions.

 ### The Worker Collection
 Information about workers from Crowdflower and Mechanical Turk will be stored in a